HSU-HPC/BERT/README.md

 BiocManager::install("BERT")
 ```
+The execution time for the installation may vary greatly depending on your bandwidth and latency of your internet connection, as well as pre-installed R packages.
+At maximum, we expect an installation time of 20 minutes.

 ## Example Usage
 BERT provides functionality to generate simulated data with missing values and batch-effects.
 This data is correctly formatted for direct batch-effect correction using BERT.